New England Journal of Medicine February 13, 2020

 Progression-free survival

-Key result: The addition of pertuzumab to trastuzumab and docetaxel significantly improved both progression-free and overall survival.
+Key result: Addition of pertuzumab significantly prolonged median progression-free survival from 12.4 to 18.5 months and improved overall survival.

 2012